open-mmlab/mmcv/docs/cnn.md

             self.reg = nn.Conv2d(3, 3, 3)
             self.cls = nn.Sequential(nn.Conv1d(3, 1, 3), nn.Linear(1,2))

+    # if we would like to initialize model's weights as 1 and bias as 2
+    # but weight in `cls` as 3 and bias 4, we can use override key
     model = FooNet()
     init_cfg = dict(type='Constant', layer=['Conv1d','Conv2d'], val=1, bias=2,
                     override=dict(type='Constant', name='reg', val=3, bias=4))